 The International Folkemøde for Educators is an ongoing program that explores the role of folk high school pedagogy in a global context.
 Grounded in the values of democratic education, intercultural understanding, and community-based learning, the program invites educators and learners to engage with big questions: What does it mean to educate for peace, participation, and sustainability?
 How can folk high school traditions inspire new models of learning worldwide?
 Through classes, projects, and shared living, participants experience firsthand the transformative potential of international folk education.

-The program is not yet finalized, and changes may occur.
-If you want to know more details about the different activities, read the Programme Session Descriptions.
+Have a look at the programme here.
 Feel free to contact programme coordinators Dr. Julie Shackelford or Mette Højland if you have any questions.

 Co-Executive Director, Highlander Research and Education Center | Tennessee, USA, Opening Keynote Speaker, International Folkemøde for Educators 2025

 Rev. Allyn Maxfield-Steele is a movement educator, facilitator, and minister working at the intersection of spirituality, justice, and collective liberation.
-As Co-Executive Director of the legendary Highlander Research and Education Center in Tennessee, he helps steward a place that has trained generations of change-makers—from Martin Luther King Jr. And Rosa Parks to today’s grassroots leaders.
+As Co-Executive Director of the legendary Highlander Research and Education Center in Tennessee, he helps steward a place that has trained generations of change-makers—from Martin Luther King Jr. and Rosa Parks to today’s grassroots leaders.

-In his keynote address, Allyn will open our folkemøde by grounding us in shared purpose and inviting us to dream, connect, and act.
-His presence brings a vital perspective from one of the world’s most enduring folk education movements—and a deep call to courage and collective imagination.
+Allyn’s work is rooted in Highlander’s long tradition of education for liberation: learning that emerges from community, that speaks truth to power, and that dares to imagine a just and joyful future.
+In his keynote address, Allyn will ground us in shared purpose and invite us to dream, connect, and act.
+His presence brings a vital perspective from one of the world’s most enduring folk education movements — and a deep call to courage and collective imagination.

 Executive Director of Thoreau College & Driftless Folk School | Host of the Microcollege Podcast, Lead Facilitator at the International Folkemøde for Educators 2025